Photobook Community Meta-list 2025

 以下是店員 m 的選書 🕊️.
 Moom on Instagramstore attendant CA 💆🏻♂️

-以下是店員 CA 的選書 💆🏻♂️ Moom on Instagram
+以下是店員 CA 的選書 💆🏻♂️.
+Moom on Instagram

 The rules

-I try to create a fairly democratic meta-list by leaving the parameters of each list as the list-maker has intended them.
+I try to create a fairly democratic meta-list by leaving the parameters of each list as the list-maker intended them.
 Every kind of photo(graphy) book is welcome here: artist book to coffee table book, books selected by experts and by photobook enthusiasts.
 Some people highlight one book, others twenty.
 Some nominate “best books”, while others choose “great books not mentioned by anyone yet”.
 All are interesting to someone looking for something new and exciting.

 I also try to make the list as fair as possible.
 And a panel of photobook collectors agreed on the following rules: